Share via

 Example 1 – HIPAA User Training via Administrative Process

-Security awareness training document.
+Security awareness training document for handling ePHI.

 In the next screenshot the course overview slide shows a summary of the course objectives.
-If training is built inhouse then the training materials must be supplied for review, please note that the complete material must be submitted and not just a screenshot of the summary.
+If training is built in house then the training materials must be supplied for review, please note that the complete material must be submitted and not just a screenshot of the summary.

-Training course objectives overview.
+HIPAA training course objectives overview.

 The following screenshot shows the attendance record for the employees that participated in the training.
 The record also shows the pass score as well as the next training scheduled date.

-Security awareness training document.
+Security awareness employee training history log.

 The second example demonstrates how Microsoft 365 Defender can be used to set and launch training campaigns.